Where/What is LA Compost?

 What markets do you serve?

-LA Compost is working to build cohesive composting infrastructure in Los Angeles, which includes local processing of organics.
-We know that no single non profit or waste hauler can manage the organics waste of the entire county.
+We want to keep the resource local, for healthy compost to use in your home, garden, or urban farm.
+We know that no single non-profit or waste hauler can manage the organics waste of the entire county.
 Educational programs help reduce food waste and reduce contamination in sorting.
-Community composting can colletively contribute significant waste diversion.
+Community composting can collectively contribute significant waste diversion.
 By developing regional models of food scrap collection and compost processing we can begin to meet the demands of small scale commercial kitchens, corporate offices and small grocers, while producing high quality, compost, full of life to build resilient and healthy soils.